 Hyundai kicked off production of the gas-powered Santa Cruz on June 22, 2021.
 The company manufactures the truck at the Montgomery (Alabama) plant in the United States.
 This is the first time it is making five vehicles at once at the American plant; Elantra, Tucson, Sonata, and Santa Fe are the other models built at this site.
 The South Korean automaker’s first open-bed vehicle for North America reached U.S. dealerships in the weeks that followed.

 Hyundai started selling the Santa Cruz in the U.S. in July 2021.
 By December 2021, it had sold 10,042 units of its first pickup in the country.
 Hyundai managed 36,480 units of the Santa Cruz in the U.S. between January and December 2022, representing a 263% growth over 2021.

 Ford is America’s biggest truck brand, so it’s no surprise they’ve managed to convince many customers to take the Maverick over the Santa Cruz.
 Considering the Santa Cruz’s low fuel economy and the need to close the gap with competitors, it’s imperative that the powertrain strategy includes variety.
 In addition to lowering the Santa Cruz’s running costs, hybrid and pure-electric powertrains can add fresh appeal to the truck, and even give it the invaluable first-mover advantage in case of the latter.

 What is the release date of the Hyundai Santa Cruz truck?

-What pickup trucks rival the Hyundai Santa Cruz?
+Which pickup trucks are the Santa Cruz alternatives?

-The Hyundai Santa Cruz will challenge the Ford Maverick and the Honda Ridgeline.
+The Hyundai Santa Cruz challenges the Ford Maverick and the Honda Ridgeline.